 When and how to make a referral to the School Nursing Service?

-GP’s can refer children and young people to the service for a range of support including:
+GP’s and other professionals can refer children and young people to the service for a range of support including:

 - Behavioural problems

 - Emotional health problems such as low levels of anxiety or low mood (excludes self harm and suicidal idealisation, please contact CAMHS for advice)

 - Support with weight management

 - medical problems that are impacting on school attendance

 All referrals will need to be sent to the service via secure email address email@example.com.
 Referrals are discussed at a weekly meeting where a decision will be made about the appropriate intervention or support to offer to the child or young person.
 We will send a letter or email to the parent/carer and invite them to ‘opt in’ to our service by contacting the single point of access on 01922 423349.
 The professional who has made the referral will be kept informed about the progress of the referral.